ThePhD/itsy_bitsy/README.md

 ```

-Its `value_type` is a `bit_value`, and its reference type is a `bit_reference<WordType, MaskType>`. `bit_reference` keeps on the reference and the position/mask value. `bit_value` discards the reference and mask type, and only represents a single bit value rather than a reference to a single bit in a type.
-As seen from the above example, using the basic `bit_iterator` API is incredibly verbose: it is highly encouraged to use the top-level ranges API or similar when possible, unless attempting to create your own ranges and containers that iterate over bits.
+Its `value_type` is a `bit_value`, and its reference type is a `bit_reference<WordType, MaskType>`. `bit_reference` keeps on the reference and the position/mask value. `bit_value` discards the reference and mask type, and only represents a single bit value.
+As seen from the above example, using the basic `bit_iterator` API is verbose.
+Use of the top-level ranges API or similar when possible is **highly** encouraged.
+This layer is generally only useful for catching function overloads, or for creating your own ranges/containers that iterate over bits.

 # Testing